Cross-correlating galaxies and cosmic dispersion measures: Constraints on the gas-to-halo mass relation from 2MASS galaxies and 133 localized fast radio bursts: Introduction

 Most cosmological hydrodynamical simulations calibrate their subgrid recipes using observations of stellar components across a wide range of redshifts, as well as intracluster media at low redshifts.
 Observational information about gaseous matter in and around galaxy-sized objects is highly sought to further improve the realism of these simulations.
 In this context, statistical analyses using large samples of FRBs have been proposed as a way to overcome current limitations, offering valuable insights into baryonic feedback effects.
 These include one-point probability functions of dispersion measures \citep{2024ApJ...967...32M, 2025ApJ...993..162Z, 2025ApJ...989...81S, 2025MNRAS.540..289G, 2025ApJ...983...46M, 2025arXiv250717742R}, autocorrelation functions of FRB dispersion measures \citep{2021MNRAS.502.2615T, 2022JCAP...04..046N}, cross-correlation functions with tracers of large-scale structures \citep{2022MNRAS.512.1730S, 2023arXiv230909766R, 2025ApJ...993L..27H, 2025arXiv250608932W, 2025arXiv250919514L, 2025arXiv251102155T}, and various combinations of these approaches \citep{2017PhRvD..95h3012S, 2025arXiv250905866S}.

 In this paper, we perform a cross-correlation analysis between a galaxy catalog with spectroscopic redshift information and 133 localized FRBs.
 Our FRB sample is introduced in the companion paper \citep{2025arXiv251102155T}, which compiles publicly available FRBs with precise localizations.
 We propose a novel estimator for real-space cross correlations, incorporating a robust background selection based on redshifts.
-This estimator is designed to be free from contamination by Galactic and FRB-host dispersion measures, providing a clean probe of the free-electron density at the redshifts of foreground galaxies.
+This estimator is designed to significantly mitigate contamination by Galactic and FRB-host dispersion measures, enabling a relatively clean probe of the free-electron density at the redshifts of foreground galaxies.
 Our measurements can be readily interpreted using a standard halo-based modeling framework \citep{2002PhR...372....1C}, widely adopted in studies of large-scale structure.
 Using well-defined cross-correlation measurements and an efficient modeling approach, we aim to place independent constraints on gas-to-halo mass relations in the local universe at a redshift of $z \sim 0.03$.
+Given the current observational uncertainties, our measurements are primarily sensitive to the amplitude of the electron-density profile, and thus mainly constrain the total gas fraction within halos rather than the detailed radial distribution.

 It is worth noting that \citet{2025ApJ...993L..27H} also conducted a similar cross-correlation analysis, but there are notable differences between the two studies.
 We use spectroscopic galaxy redshifts for accurate measurements, whereas \citet{2025ApJ...993L..27H} relied on multiple galaxy catalogs with photometric redshifts.
 Their analysis is based on 61 localized FRBs, but their foreground galaxy sample is larger than ours.
 We pay particular attention to measuring cross correlations at scales down to $\sim 0.01 \,\mathrm{Mpc}$, as small-scale information is crucial for constraining baryonic physics in group-sized objects -- an aspect not addressed in \citet{2025ApJ...993L..27H}.
 We expect that the photometric-redshift uncertainties of their foreground galaxy sample limit their ability to probe such small scales in \citet{2025ApJ...993L..27H}.